bigcode-project/bigcode-website/content/en/docs/about/organization.md

 - We train models with a clone of [Megatron-LM](https://github.com/NVIDIA/Megatron-LM)
 - We host all code repositories on [Github](https://github.com/bigcode-project)
 - We host all model weights and datasets on [HuggingFace](https://huggingface.co/BigCode)

+## Supporters
+We are thankful for the support and contributions of the broader AI ecosystem, and would like to thank [Toloka](https://www.toloka.ai), for supporting BigCode with the use of their crowd platform and professional services in support of work in our PII task force.

 <!-- ## Bi-yearly goals
 Big Code runs on a bi-yearly cadence.
 Each half year, the core members discuss and set milestones for the next six months of work.
 You can find the objectives for the first iteration here.  -->